gitopia/gitopia-storage/readme.md

 ### How It Works

+1. **Paired Endpoints**: Each validator provides both RPC (WebSocket events) and gRPC (queries) endpoints
-1. **Multiple Connections**: Creates WebSocket connections to each configured RPC endpoint
+2. **Multiple Connections**: Creates WebSocket connections to each configured RPC endpoint
+3. **gRPC Redundancy**: Uses multiple gRPC endpoints for storage queries with automatic failover
+4. **Smart Challenge Logic**: Uses ProviderLiveness query to determine if challenges should be submitted
-2. **Event Racing**: When a challenge is received on multiple connections, the first one to process wins
+5. **Event Racing**: When a challenge is received on multiple connections, the first one to process wins
-3. **Deduplication**: Prevents duplicate challenge submissions using challenge ID tracking
+6. **Deduplication**: Prevents duplicate challenge submissions using challenge ID tracking and liveness info
-4. **Health Monitoring**: Continuously monitors connection health and attempts reconnection
+7. **Health Monitoring**: Continuously monitors both WebSocket and gRPC connection health
-5. **Automatic Failover**: If primary connections fail, backup connections continue processing
+8. **Automatic Failover**: If primary connections fail, backup connections continue processing

+### Enhanced Features

+- **ProviderLiveness Integration**: Queries the last submission challenge to avoid resubmitting old challenges
+- **Dual Redundancy**: Both WebSocket (events) and gRPC (queries) connections have redundancy
+- **Intelligent Submission**: Only submits challenges that haven't been processed based on provider liveness
+- **Comprehensive Monitoring**: Health checks for both connection types with detailed logging

-This architecture significantly improves challenge response reliability and reduces the risk of missed challenges due to network issues.
+This architecture significantly improves challenge response reliability and reduces the risk of missed challenges due to network issues or redundant submissions.

 ---